metricly/metricly-docs/content/integrations/agents/cloudwatch-agent/_index.md

 author: Lawrence Lane
 ---

-Use the CloudWatch agent to run faster EC2 Recommendation Reports at scale.
-This is especially useful for (but not limited to) clients with larger environments.
-Using the CloudWatch Agent enables CloudWisdom to directly pull EC2 utilization data, such as memory utilization, directly from AWS.
+The CloudWatch Agent enables CloudWisdom to collect additional EC2 metrics, such as memory utilization, from AWS.
+Reports display cost vs. cpu utilization by default.
+We recommend installing the agent if you are interested in seeing cost vs. memory utilzation.

 {{% notice info %}}